-Walleyes are often thought of as a fish that inhabits the depths, and there are times when most of them will be found in deep water.
-However, there are other times, more than you may think, when you can catch walleyes shallow.
+Most anglers look to deeper water when walleye fishing, but plenty fish live shallow, here are some tips on walleye fishing in the shallows.
+Here are some ideas for walleye fishing in the shallows.
+Walleyes are often thought of as a fish that inhabit the depths, and there are times when most of them will be found in deep water.
+However, there are other times, more than you may think when you can catch walleyes shallow.
 Right now, and for much of the open water year, there will be times when walleyes are much shallower more often than we used to think.
-Here are some ideas for taking walleyes in shallow water.

 Walleyes will be shallow when they’re spawning, but they’ll also be shallow when shiners or other baitfish are spawning.
 Shorelines with small rocks, areas with vegetation starting to come up, points related to shorelines, these areas will all hold shallow walleyes early in the summer, and there are lots of ways to catch’em when they’re in these locations.